wenpq/runcheck/user-photos/README.md

-This directory is created to keep user photoes.
+This directory is created to keep user photos.